jbuzzanco/browser-template/README.md

 http://imgur.com/xDn7fZR

-## Development time
+## Development timeline and approach

 I was given a week to develop this project, and two weeks before that I knew nothing about back-end, so I am very proud of how far I got given the slim time frame, getting create, read, edit, and destroy working, both on the front-end and the back-end!

 This full-stack project I planned much better, and enjoyed working alongside other developers, to help guide me along when I would get stuck on something.
-My process for getting stuck included, googling, searching stack overflow, searching for other issues on GitHub within the project prompt's repo.
+My process for getting stuck included, googling, watching tutorials, searching stack overflow, searching for other issues on GitHub within the project prompt's repo.
 If I was still stuck I would talk through my problem with other developers, and then if I still needed more guidance I would open an issue on the project repository to have an instructor of General Assembly guide me on the issue, to finally a one-on-one with an instructor.
 The process would be very similar, *if not* identicle to a real world development environment as a Web Application Developer.

 ##### Diverse technologies used, including:
 - HTML